Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 It happens that fatigue, lack of sleep, and overexertion can change your appearance accordingly.
 But this lifestyle does not cause the appearance of black circles, it only makes the skin pale, which further emphasizes the blackness under the eyes.
 But poor nutrition, lack of vitamins and lack of rest together can negatively affect the skin around the eyes.

 When talking to, you always look into his eyes.
 Noticing black circles on your interlocutor changes your impression of him.
 One gets the feeling that he is sick with something.
 This may be true.
-Impaired kidney function, cardiovascular diseases, and lack of oxygen can affect the color of the skin around the eyes.
-To correct this, cosmetic procedures will not help, the disease must be cured.
+Kidney dysfunction cardiovascular diseases, lack of oxygen can affect the color of the skin around the eyes.
+No help to fix this cosmetic procedures, the disease must be cured.

 If you find black spots under your eyes, you should consult a doctor to determine the cause.
 This may be the first sign of a serious illness.